tmaybe/dev.socrata.com/publishers/examples/TableauWebDataConnector.md

 author: aghate
 ---

 This guide describes how to use Tableau's new Web Data Connectors to pull data from a Socrata dataset into Tableau Desktop 9.1.
-More information on the Web Data Connectors can be found here: http://tabsoft.co/1PIZ527.
+More information on the Web Data Connectors, code samples, and API documentation can be found here: http://tabsoft.co/1PIZ527.

 ## Prerequisites